ddelimond/Rylos_Automotive_Inventory_Management_System/README.md

 ---

-## ⚠️ Database Note

-**Important:** This application currently uses H2 embedded database for demonstration purposes.
-H2 is suitable for development and testing but **not recommended for production use** due to:

-* Data loss on application restart
-* No horizontal scaling support
-* Limited concurrent access handling
-* No backup/recovery mechanisms

-**For production deployment, consider migrating to:**

-* Amazon RDS (MySQL/PostgreSQL)
-* Amazon Aurora
-* Other production-grade relational databases

----

 ## 🤝 Contributing

 This project was developed as part of academic coursework.
 While not actively accepting contributions, feel free to fork the repository for educational purposes.